Breast ultrasound is a noninvasive medical test that uses high-frequency sound waves to produce images of the internal structures of the breast.

 Automated Breast Ultrasound (ABUS)

-Invenia ABUS is the only FDA-approved system for breast cancer screening when used in combination with mammography in women who have dense breast tissue.
+Invenia ABUS is an FDA-approved system for breast cancer screening when used in combination with mammography in women who have dense breast tissue.

 This technology takes the place of the traditional guided ultrasound described above and is currently available in the following regions served by OSF HealthCare: